-For the Job Description and Person Specification of a trainee Clinical Psychologist position for the North Wales Clinical Psychgology Programme, please click here
+The Job Description and Person Specification of a trainee Clinical Psychologist position for the North Wales Clinical Psychgology Programme is available here.

-All of the criteria below are used in the shortlisting process, which uses the Clearing House application form.
+All of the criteria below are used in the shortlisting process, obtain the required information from the education transcript.
 Criteria identified with an * refer to the minimum criteria that all candidates need to meet.
 These criteria are assessed by NHS Clinical Psychologists and programme staff.

-- Before applying you should have already obtained a single or joint honours first or upper second-class psychology degree (or a conversion degree)* and you should be eligible for Graduate Basis for Chartered Membership* (GBC) (www.bps.org.uk/membership/eligibility) with the British Psychological Society.
+Before applying you should have already obtained a single or joint honours first or upper second-class psychology degree (or a conversion degree)* and you should be eligible for Graduate Basis for Chartered Membership* (GBC).
+We apply similar criteria to a psychology conversion degree, as an undergraduate psychology degree (www.bps.org.uk/membership/eligibility) with the British Psychological Society.
 We require a transcript of your undergraduate degree or other qualifications, which have given you eligibility for GBC.
-Applicants with 2.2 psychology undergraduate degree will be considered if they have completed a PhD.
+Applicants with 2.2 psychology undergraduate degree will only be considered if they have completed a PhD.
 We do not award points to non-psychology degrees.
-For a psychology conversion degree we apply similar criteria as an undergraduate psychology degree.

 - You need to have completed your undergraduate degree at the time you are applying.

 It is expected that you will have at least one year’s relevant paid clinical/ research experience*.
 Clinically relevant experience should give you the opportunity for substantial interaction with people with significant health or psychological difficulties, ideally under the supervision of a clinical psychologist.
 Experience obtained in other paid employment working with a clinical population will also be relevant (e.g. mental health worker, care assistant, advocate).
 Research experience should involve the investigation of psychological phenomena within a clinical population.
 We credit a maximum of two years full time equivalent paid relevant experience.